hansdewinter/Align_vector_to_box_axis/README.md

 This Python3 script takes in a Gromacs .gro file and rotates it so that a vector, defined by two Gromacs index groups, gets aligned to one of the three main axes (x, y, or z).
-The user can also specify a group that is used to move its center-of-mass to the box center, the origin, or a spcified coordinate.
+The user can also specify a group that is used to move its center-of-mass to the box center, the origin, or a specified coordinate.

 USAGE: